 Sean, you ask a very good question.

-A lot of most Americans don't know that uh one of the things that uh General Petraeus put into place around 2007 is the U.S. Army was taking fingerprints of just about everybody in Afghanistan.
+This evidence, this biometrics evidence, most Americans don't know that one of the things that General Petraeus put into place around 2007 is the U.S. Army was taking fingerprints of just about everybody in Afghanistan.

-The original, and and so we're doing that because as you set it up earlier, these IDs would go off.
+The original, and so we're doing that because as you set it up earlier, these IDs would go off.

 So we were collecting evidence.

-But to go back to the original trial, the defense team at the original trial, which is a different group of lawyers, did request discovery asking for a biometrics data, and it was not delivered.
+But to go back to the original trial, the defense team at the original trial, which is a different group of lawyers, did request discovery asking for biometrics data, and it was not delivered.

 It was hidden from them.